aws-samples/aws-car-angle-blog/README.md

 ```

 Step 4: At this point you can now synthesize the CloudFormation template for this code.
-**Before you do so, edit your app.py and provide the appropriate AWS account and region.**
+**Before you do so, edit your app.py and provide the appropriate and unique name for the bucket.**

 ```
 $ cdk synth